 C#/WinRT is a NuGet-packaged toolkit that provides Windows Runtime (WinRT) projection support for the C# language.
 A projection is a translation layer, such as an interop assembly, that enables programming WinRT APIs in a natural and familiar way for the target language.
 For example, the C#/WinRT projection hides the details of interop between C# and WinRT interfaces, and provides mappings of many WinRT types to appropriate .NET equivalents, such as strings, URIs, common value types, and generic collections.

-C#/WinRT currently provides support for consuming WinRT types, and the current preview enables you to create and reference WinRT interop assemblies.
+C#/WinRT currently provides support for consuming WinRT types, and the latest version enables you to create and reference WinRT interop assemblies.
 Future releases of C#/WinRT will add support for authoring WinRT types in C#.

 Motivation for C#/WinRT

 .NET Core is the focus for the .NET platform, and .NET 5 is the latest major release.
 It is an open-source, cross-platform runtime that can be used to build device, cloud, and IoT applications.